luuloi/AppliedBioinformatics2023/basic_prog_for_bioinfo/L1_2_Data_types_and_Operators.md

     a <- TRUE
     cat(paste("a is of ", class(a), " type and its value is ", a, "\n"))
     ```
-3. *bash Example:* Bash primarily uses strings, but there are ways to manipulate and interpret other types of data.
+3. *bash Example:* bash primarily uses strings, but there are ways to manipulate and interpret other types of data.
 Remember that **whitespace** does matter in `bash`.

     ```bash
     # String